THEBONESMITH/ClipboardManager/README.md

 ## Development

-This app was developed using SwiftUI and CoreData.
+This app was developed using SwiftUI for the interface and CoreData for persistent storage, ensuring that your clipboard history and favourite items are retained across app launches.
 The core functionalities include:

-- Monitoring clipboard changes.
+- Monitoring clipboard changes and automatically updating the menu.
-- CoreData integration for persistent storage.
+- Using CoreData for persistent storage of clipboard items and favourites.
-- Status bar menu for quick access.
+- Status bar menu for immediate access, with special functions activated by the Option key.

 ## Contributing